anshikaahuja/Car-Brands-Consumer-Perception-Analysis-Edmunds/README.md

 [Analysis.ipnyb](https://github.com/anshikaahuja/Car-Brands-Consumer-Perception-Analysis-Edmunds/blob/master/Analysis.ipynb) file has the code for the analysis

 ## Data Used
-We scraped around 4000-5000 posts about midsize sedans from [Edmunds](https://forums.edmunds.com/discussion/7526/general/x/midsize-sedans-2-0/p%22) using Selenium.
+Scraped around 4000-5000 posts about midsize sedans from [Edmunds](https://forums.edmunds.com/discussion/7526/general/x/midsize-sedans-2-0/p%22) using Selenium.
 The scraped data can be found in `data.csv`

 ## Approach
 In this project the following steps were taken: